What is clarithromycin?

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills.
 A liquid form of clarithromycin is available for people who have difficulty swallowing pills.

 - If you are pregnant or plan to become pregnant.
 Clarithromycin should not be used during pregnancy except when there are no other treatment options.
-Talk to your health care provider about the risks of taking clarithromycin during pregnancy.
+Talk to your health care provider about the risks and benefits of taking clarithromycin during pregnancy.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV may include other recommendations on the use of clarithromycin during pregnancy.
+Please refer to these guidelines for additional information.

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (including St. John's wort) you are taking or plan to take.
 Clarithromycin may affect the way other medicines or products work, and other medicines or products may affect how clarithromycin works.
 Ask your health care provider if there are interactions between clarithromycin and the other medicines you take.

 Ask your health care provider about possible side effects from clarithromycin.
 Your health care provider will tell you what to do if you have side effects.